 films.
 Digital video as stored on these cassettes can be edited

-in a non- destructive manner, and since MiniDV is the newest format
+in a non- destructive manner, and since MiniDV is one of the newest

-of true digital tape there will be machines for playing and recording
+formats of true digital tape there will be machines for playing

-the cassettes for decades to come.
-Even consumer- quality video
+and recording the cassettes for decades to come.
+Even consumer-

-cameras that use this format can intuitively interface with computers,
+quality video cameras that use this format can intuitively interface

-which opens up an entire realm of archiving and editing possibilities
+with computers, which opens up an entire realm of archiving and

-for those who choose MiniDV as their archival media.
-Nothing looks
+editing possibilities for those who choose MiniDV as their archival

-better or is easier to use than MiniDV- with the exception of
+media.
+Nothing looks better or is easier to use than MiniDV- with

-uncompressed hard drive transfers that offer data transfer rates
+the exception of uncompressed hard drive transfers that offer

-between 170 and 270 Mb/s, but are also prohibitively expensive
+data transfer rates between 170 and 270 Mb/s, but are also prohibitively

 beckons the obvious question, "Why transfer film to DVD at